After playing PySol... i found inspiration to make a nice version of Tripeaks.

 Download Tkgamma

-A dialog widget modelled on the "alert" command from BeOS.
+A dialog widget modeled on the "alert" command from BeOS.

 [I started using linux around 1999, with slackware 3.4, and from the comments it looks like I started learning Tcl in 2001.]